After two tries, much disappointment, and several pieces of humble pie, I finally passed the Bilingual Target Language Proficiency Test (BTLPT)!

 Tools to Help You Pass the Listening Comprehension Section

-- Spanishlistening.org is a good website for practicing listening comprehension.
-It provides transcripts so that you can follow along.
+- Practice listening to Spanish on this free website.
+It even gives transcripts so that you can follow along.

-- If you have access or are willing to pay, BrainPOP Español is another great option to practice Spanish listening comprehension.
-Each video comes with an online quiz and activities!
+- If you have access, BrainPOP Español is another great option to practice Spanish listening comprehension.
+Each video comes with an online quiz and activities.

-For the speaking section, be aware that the timing and quickness of the exercises make it a little more challenging.
+For the speaking section, know that the timing and quickness of the exercises make it a little more challenging.

-Make sure when responding during the simulated conversation and presentations that you give a response that specifically answers the questions and/or flows with the dialogue appropriately.
+Make sure when answering during the simulated conversation and presentations that you give a response that specifically answers the questions and flows with the dialogue appropriately.

-You can give the best statement with great points and perfect grammar, but if your response doesn’t answer the question or isn’t logical, you will be marked down.
+You can make the best statement with great points and perfect grammar, but if it doesn’t answer the question or give a logical response, you will be marked down.

 Tools to Help You Pass the Oral Expression Section

 - Practice with similar speaking tasks.
-Barron’s AP Spanish Language and Culture book has great oral expression activities that are similar in nature to the BTLPT.
+Barron’s AP Spanish book has great oral expression activities that are similar in nature to the BTLPT.

-- Speak in Spanish A LOT!
+- Speak!
+Speak!
+Speak!
 If you don’t have Spanish-speaking peers, friends, or acquaintances that you feel comfortable practicing with, consider signing up for StartSpanish.
-It’s a fantastic online language company that offers quality conversational group and private classes in Spanish!
+It’s a great online language company that offers quality conversational group and private classes in Spanish!
 They offer a trial period if you want to test it out first.

 - Read the question(s) first and then scan the passage to find clues to the correct answer.